Rainforest Trivia Quiz Questions With Answers

 It is home to a number of what?

-and lizards, as well as predators such as jaguars, boa constrictors and leopards.
+, as well as predators such as jaguars, boa constrictors and leopards.

 The leaves are much larger at this level and insect life is what?